Firebrand tours to the Galaxy

 “Pleasure to meet you, Ma’am,” Steve responded.

-“Please call me Sartz, and you would be the one who is building the new equipment that everyone is talking about?”
+“Please call me Sartz.
+You would be the one with the new equipment that everyone is talking about?”
 Sartz asked.

 “My son Tom and his friend Stan designed them with help from Humph, plus the older stuff came from other sources,” Steve said.